“Depression, even the most severe cases, can be treated.

 Is bipolar disorder the same as depression?

 DotS bipolar disorder may be described as a type of depression, however bipolar disorder is not the same as depression the serious illness or clinical depression.
-In Bipolar Disorder: Overview the NIMH’s definition is:
+In Bipolar Disorder: What Is Bipolar Disorder? the NIMH’s definition is:

 “Bipolar disorder (formerly called manic-depressive illness or manic depression) is a mental illness that causes unusual shifts in a person’s mood, energy, activity levels, and concentration.
 These shifts can make it difficult to carry out day-to-day tasks”.5